SakthiProgrammer/Java-Interview-Prep/README.md

 ## 🔹 1. **Checked Exceptions (Compile-Time Exceptions)**

 ### ✅ What is it?
+Checked exceptions are errors that the Java compiler checks while you're writing the code.
+You must handle them using try-catch or throws, or your code won't compile.
 * These are exceptions **checked by the compiler** at compile time.
 * If not handled (using `try-catch` or `throws`), the program will **not compile**.

 ### 📌 Examples: